-Then there are three questions that aim to further characterise the patient with PVI: (mandatory)
+These three questions that aim to further characterise the patient with PVI, at one after the completion of surgery:

 - Are they receiving a continuous infusion of neuraxial anaesthesia/analgesia i.e. epidural infusion: Yes/No. - Are they receiving a continuous infusion of sedative drug i.e. propofol or midazolam or similar: Yes/No. - Does the patient have an airway in place (endotracheal tube, tracheostomy or supraglottic airway): Yes/No.